meltano/meltano/docs/adr/0007-switch-to-explicit-reference-for-related-plugins.md

-# 5. Switch to a explicit reference for related plugins
+# 7. Switch to a explicit reference for related plugins

-Date: 2022-05-03
+Date: 2022-05-17

 ## Status

-Proposed
+Accepted

 ## Context

 Previously, when a user added certain plugins, any related plugin such as a file bundle would be added as well.
 This dependency was based on the name / namespace of the plugin.

-As part of Meltano 2.0 we aim to make this dependency more explicit to provide the user with more control when adding and installing plugins.
+As part of Meltano 2.0 we aim to make this dependency explicit to provide the user with more control when adding and installing plugins.

 ## Decision

-We will add an explicit reference in the definition of a plugin to other plugins using a new plugin-level definition key to specify required plugin dependencies.
+Within the definition of a plugin, we will add a new top-level key to specify required plugin dependencies.

-The ability to auto-add and install plugins based on the similarity of the name and/or namespace will be deprecated.
+This is a complete replacement of the current behavior to auto-add and install plugins based on the similarity of the name and/or namespace.

 References to plugins will initially be in the form of a URL reference to a full plugin definition.
 Future iterations will allow for versioning, variant specification, and possibly requirement rules.